Offshore Bitcoin: How to Invest in Cryptocurrency

 - Liechtenstein does not necessarily offer financial incentives for crypto investors, but the government is very crypto-friendly and the banks there regularly deal in crypto for their clients and have even advised several ICOs.

 - Bermuda has passed several laws to facilitate crypto investment in an effort to position the island as a crypto incubator.
 The new legislation allows for a separate class of banking license for fintech and enables fast approval of ICOs.

 - Switzerland adopted pro-crypto regulations long before almost any other country.
 The low-tax canton of Zug has already been dubbed “Crypto Valley” and the country as a whole is aiming to earn the title of “Crypto Nation.”

-- Vanuatu was the first country to accept payment for their citizenship by investment country in Bitcoin.
+- Vanuatu was the first country to accept Bitcoin payment for their citizenship by investment.

-- Antigua and Barbuda followed Vanuatu’s example and now accepts Bitcoin for its citizenship by investment program.
+- Following Vanuatu’s example, Antigua and Barbuda now accepts Bitcoin for their citizenship by investment program.

 - Georgia’s government was one of the first to adopt blockchain technology.

 These lesser-known, less powerful countries have been looking for an edge and crypto has given them that – or at least they have enacted crypto-friendly policies in pursuit of that edge.

 Some have specifically stated that they will not tax crypto investors.
 Others merely seem crypto-friendly because they have not regulated the industry yet.
 With no framework in place, crypto gains in many of these countries are technically tax free (for now).